emilsoman/cloudster/README.md

 ## Need help?

-You can use the [Issues](https://github.com/emilsoman/cloudster/issues) page to ask a new question.
+You can use the [Issues](https://github.com/emilsoman/cloudster/issues) page to ask a new question for now.
 This is how you do it:
-1. Click on New Issue
+1. Click on New Issue.
-2. Type in your question
+2. Type in your question and submit.
-3. Add a "question" label to the issue

 ## Have a patch?